 The drawing on the wall by my daughter inspired our black line linear theme.

-Thanksgiving 2010 was shades of grey, black, with lime green accent.
+Thanksgiving 2010 was shades of grey, and black, with a lime green accent.

 The desert matched our green theme.

 Spiral Carrot Cake with Cream Cheese Frosting White Sugar Sprinkles and green candy accent.
-We always have both birthday cake and pumpkin cheesecake for desert.
+We always have both birthday cake and pumpkin cheesecake for dessert.